What is a digital workplace?

 The solution to eliminating these frictions is to create a high-performance digital workplace.
 The right digital workplace seamlessly links team members anywhere in the world.
 While specifics can vary wildly there are some fundamental considerations when choosing a solution.

 Obviously, the platform should be easy to use, but also easy to deploy, support, monitor, and troubleshoot.
 And clear and concise training resources should be readily available.
-The solution should also include devices that are purpose-built.
+The solution should also include devices that are purpose-built and it should support enterprise collaboration.
 Specifically, devices that provide intelligent video, clear audio, localized AV options, intuitive content distribution, and effective video conferencing solutions.

 As mentioned, scheduling and management are especially important, so the solution should include scheduling tools to ensure that rooms, desks, and equipment are all available.

 Scalability is also crucial so that you can easily add and change spaces, as is making sure the platform is “future-ready,” meaning it can handle upgrades as new technologies are developed.